meshchenko/todo-base--mobx/README.md

-Base project for the Todo state manager series
+Base project for the Todo state manager series.
+First commit